dmartizzi/populareddit/README.md

 # Notes

-The accuracy of the model predicting popularity is between 60% and 85%, depending on which subreddit is selected.
-Improvements on the way...
+Although this is just a toy project, the accuracy of the model predicting popularity is between 60% and 85%, depending on which subreddit is selected.